MY VIEW FROM THE COCKPIT

 Another face of some of our trips was to go into major teaching hospitals in the Third World and give millions of dollars worth of donated new or high quality used equipment and teach their professors about new and modern surgery.
 Such stops included cities all over Vietnam, Cuba, Honduras, Eastern Europe, Mexico, South Africa, Cambodia and others.

 We worked using the Pyramid Principle.
 We started at the top, teaching their most respected surgeons in the country.
-We quickly realized after we left they would not only teach modern surgery but they would also teach Jesus.
+We quickly realized after we left they would not only teach modern surgery below in the pyramid but they would also teach Jesus.
 Year after year we returned updating their skills and their knowledge of our Lord.

 Here it was, the Christian Community in action.
 The world was changed and it was all by God’s amazing Grace… and He let us help!

-I hope you can see, I did NOT plan any of this; I was simply obedient, willing & prayful!
-Even with the first Baby Step, the Lord planned and opened doors amazingly.
+I hope you can see, I did NOT plan any of this; I was simply obedient, willing & prayerful!
+Even with the first baby step, the Lord allowed the plan to blossom.
+Doors were opened widely.

 The validity of our witness is not proven in immediate results.
 Some Christians will plant, some will water, and some will harvest.
-As disciples, we are not called to be successful but to be faithful.
-Doing what we can, with what we have, wherever we are, to advance Christ’s Kingdom on earth as it is in Heaven.
+As disciples, we are not called to be successful but to be faithful: doing what we can, with what we have, wherever we are, to advance Christ’s Kingdom on earth.

 My story isn’t complete but neither is yours.
 He is NOT finished with us.
 So listen in your quiet moments.
 He IS calling you.
 And like our song says, “Whom shall I send?
 Is it I Lord?
 I will go, Lord, if you lead me!”